Pramilachaudhary/Unsupervised-NLP-Project/Project_Proposal.md

 # Project Proposal of Unsupervised Learning Project

 ## Question:
-I am going to use customer's reviews from Women's Clothing E-Commerce Company to build a unsupervised learning models to do analysis and topic modeling to see which areas E-commerce company could improve for its customers.
+I am going to use customer's reviews from Women's Clothing E-Commerce Company to build an unsupervised learning model to do analysis and topic modeling to see which areas E-commerce company could improve for its customers for example: topics like  “positive reviews”, “negative reviews”, “reviews about fit”, “reviews about quality”, etc.

 ## Dataset: